-This chapter lists the key terms and their definitions that are integral to the proper use of this document.
+This chapter lists the key terms, and their definitions, that are integral to the proper use of this document.

-Term Definition base building Elements that are within the control of the building owner, for the benefit of all tenants.
-For the purposes of the Waste Rating or Verification the concept of "base building" means only those waste streams that are managed by the building owner or management company and where bins for that waste stream are provided to most tenants in the building can be included in the rating. bin service The combination of waste stream , equipment type, equipment size and allocated dock, of any number of bins.
-Example: Eight 240L [size] general waste [waste stream] bins [equipment type] collected from a site is one bin service, Two 660L general waste bins collected from the same site is a different bin service. chain of custody The chronological documentation (or "paper trail") that records the sequence of custody, control, transfer and disposition of materials.
-In the context of the MRS , this must extend to a reprocessing facility . circular recycling Recovery process aimed at keeping products and materials in use without degrading their quality or downcycling them into lower valued products, thereby retaining the added value in products and avoiding waste generation.
-Example : A product stewardship program whereby items are disassembled into their constituent materials and remanufactured to fulfil the same purpose as the original items. contamination Any material found in recycling streams that is not where it should be. contamination audit An audit of one collection of materials generated on-site for a bin service that is not going to landfill. contamination rate The ratio of the weight of contaminants in a waste stream to total weight of that waste stream .
+Term Definition Assessor An accredited person authorised by the National Administrator to conduct NABERS Waste Ratings. base building Elements that are within the control of the building owner, for the benefit of all tenants.
+For the purposes of a NABERS Waste Rating or Verification, the concept of base building means only those waste streams- a) that are managed by the building owner or management company; and b) where bins for that waste stream are provided to most tenants in the building; can be included in the rating. bin service Each combination of waste stream , equipment type, equipment size and allocated dock, for the bins in a waste collection contract.
+These are the bins containing the materials that are presented for collection by the waste collector .
+Example: a) Eight 240 L [size] general waste [waste stream] bins [equipment type] collected from a site is one bin service. b) Two 660 L general waste bins collected from the same site is a different bin service. contamination Any material found in recycling streams that is not where it should be. contamination audit An audit of one collection of materials generated on-site for a bin service that is not going to landfill. contamination rate The ratio of the weight of contamination in a waste stream to total weight of that waste stream .

-Term Definition core waste stream A waste stream that must be included in the recycling rate calculation if it is collected from the building. density audit An audit of one collection of materials generated on-site for a bin service without actual weight data. disposal The end-of-life management of discarded materials in a landfill or through a chemical or thermal transformation that makes them unavailable for further use.
-In the context of the MRS , this also includes operations which have as a secondary consequence the recovery of energy.
+Term Definition Material Recovery Score (MRS) A measure of the quality of the end-of-life outcome of waste leaving a commercial building.
+It is calculated according to the Material Recovery Values that have been applied to bin services included in the recycling calculation.
 Material Recovery Value A value between zero and six that is evaluated for each bin service based on the criteria of material stream separation, recovery outcome quality and pollution potential.
-NABERS Waste Assessor An accredited person ("the Assessor") authorised by the National Administrator to conduct NABERS Waste ratings in accordance with these Rules and NABERS procedures.
 NABERS Waste Platform The online digital service provided by NABERS for the purpose of tracking customers' waste data.
-Used by facilities managers to validate building performance over time and by Assessors in the calculation of accredited ratings and verifications.
-NABERS Waste Rating An independent benchmark, according to the system overseen by the by the National Administrator , of a building's recycling rate as determined by the weight of all materials managed by the building owners (or their representatives) that leave the site .
-NABERS Waste Verification Identical to a NABERS Waste Rating , with the exception that no star outcome is awarded due to the absence of an available NABERS benchmark for the relevant building type.
-National Administrator The body responsible for administering NABERS, in particular the following areas: a) Establishing and maintaining the standards and procedures to be followed in all aspects of the operation of the system. b) Determining issues that arise during the operation of the system and the making of ratings. c) Accrediting Assessors and awarding accredited ratings in accordance with NABERS standards and procedures.
+Used by facilities managers to validate building performance over time and by Assessors in the calculation of accredited NABERS Waste Ratings .
+NABERS Waste Rating An independent benchmark, according to the system overseen by the National Administrator , of a building's recycling rate as determined by the weight of all materials managed by the building owners (or their representatives) that leave the site .
+National Administrator The body responsible for administering NABERS, in particular the following areas: Establishing and maintaining the standards and procedures to be followed in all aspects of the operation of the system.
+Determining issues that arise during the operation of the system and the making of ratings.
+Accrediting Assessors and awarding accredited ratings in accordance with NABERS standards and procedures.
 The functions of the National Administrator are undertaken by the NSW Government.
-Net Lettable Area (NLA) The fleer area, determined in accordance with the macourement
+Net Lettable Area (NLA) The floor area, in m 2 , that can be rented to tenants in a commercial office building.
+Note: Common methods for measuring NLA include: a) The Property Council of Australia (PCA), Method of Measurement: Commercial, 2008 (1997 reprint). b) Building Owners and Managers Association (BOMA), Method of Measurement, 1989 or 2017.
+Building Owners and Managers Association (BOMA), Method of Measurement (Net Rentable Area), 1985 or 2017.